Arsenic is an element found in nature. It is used to harden copper and make things like:

 Arsenic is found naturally in soil, rocks, and minerals.
 It is also found in some pesticides, fertilizers, and treated wood products.

-Arsenic gets into water through rocks, minerals, ores, industrial waste, and deposits from the air.
+Arsenic gets into water directly through rocks, minerals, ores, industrial waste, and deposits from the air.

 Children might be exposed to more arsenic because they drink more water per kilogram than adults do.

 You can't see, taste, or smell arsenic.
 Your water can be tested to see how much arsenic is in it.
+Learn more about

 Environmental Public Health.

-Current as of: March 13, 2018
+Current as of: April 26, 2022

 Author: Environmental Public Health, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.